abongsjoel/react-plus-typescript/README.md

 I proceeded by making use of localstorage to store some data and then call it in the useEffect hook.

-Next, i created a Higher Order Component (HOC) for sharing the state.
+Next, i created a Higher Order Component (HOC) for sharing the state, and then a Render Props component as well as a Custom Hook.